 Valley Home Care:

 Bereavement services for adults and children are offered through Valley Home Care.
 Both group and individual support are offered.
 The bereavement program is staffed by social workers and chaplains.
-Through the Journeys program, the additional skills of an art therapist are used to assist children experiencing a loss.
+Through the Pediatric Art Therapy program, the additional skills of an art therapist are used to assist children experiencing a loss.
 Call 201-291-6395 for more information on Valley Home Care's bereavement services.